-The Company's objective is to locate and develop economic precious and base metal properties of merit and to conduct its exploration program on the Hi-Mars Property.
-The Property is at an early stage of exploration.
-There are no estimates of mineral resources or reserves for the Property.
+The Company's objective is to locate and develop economic precious and base metal properties of merit and to conduct exploration programs on its mineral properties.
+The properties are at an early stage of exploration; there are no estimates of mineral resources or reserves for the properties.